Column: Spieth crossing $50M a reminder of Tiger’s standard

 Yes, there was a significant difference in purses.

-Total prize money when Woods turned pro in the summer of 1996 was $65.95 million.
-Spieth turned pro in 2013 — like Woods, without a tour card — and the total prize fund was $260 million.
+Total prize money when Woods turned pro in the summer of 1996 was $65,950.
+Spieth turned pro in 2013 – like Woods, without a tour card – and the total prize fund was $260 million.

 While both reached $50 million in roughly nine years, Woods did it in 41 fewer tournaments (177 compared with 218 for Spieth).
 The average total prize money for Woods during that stretch was $173.8 million.
 For Spieth, it was $322.56 million.

 Rory McIlroy is a better comparison.
 He turned pro nearly six years before Spieth and has kept a global schedule with membership on two tours.
-McIlroy needed only 173 events on the PGA Tour to reach $50 million at Bay Hill in 2020, about six weeks before he turned 31.
+McIlroy needed only 173 events to reach $50 million at Bay Hill in 2020, about six weeks before he turned 31.

 Scores are coming down and prize money is going up.
 Such is the evolution of sport.
 The best measure will always be victories.